-All of the edges of the hole and the cut out piece are buttered with Joint Compound and then the piece of drywall is pushed into place.
+All of the edges of the hole and the cut out piece are buttered with Joint Compound for walls and then the piece of drywall is pushed into place.

 The joint compound oozes out from the edges.
 I push the piece in just enough so that it is even with the wall, then I smooth it over.

 The Joint Compound needs to dry overnight before a second coat can be applied.
-After that drys it can be sanded and painted.
+After that dries it can be sanded and painted.